Experimental Measurements of Ion Diffusion Coefficients and Heating in a Multi-Ion-Species Plasma Shock

 Applying mass conservation to species $\alpha$ and all ions, the flux $\textbf{i}_{\alpha }$ is found to govern the mass concentration $c_\alpha$ of the species $\alpha$ through the continuity equation

 where $c_\alpha = \rho _{\alpha }/\rho$.
-For a system containing only two ion species and close to local thermodynamic equilibrium, it is shown that the resulting flux has a linear relation with the thermodynamic forces \cite{kagan_thermo-diffusion_2014, simakov_plasma_2017, byvank_observation_2020}.
+For a system containing only two ion species and close to local thermodynamic equilibrium (LTE), it is shown that the resulting flux has a linear relation with the thermodynamic forces \cite{kagan_thermo-diffusion_2014, simakov_plasma_2017, byvank_observation_2020}.
 The flux for the lighter ion species takes the form

 with $e$ the electron charge.
 The first term represents the classical diffusion flux resulting from the mass concentration gradient, and $D$ is the classical diffusion coefficient.
 The remaining terms describe the baro-diffusion flux, ion and electron thermo-diffusion flux, and electro-diffusion flux, driven by the respective gradients in total ion pressure $P_i$, ion temperature $T_i$, electron temperature $T_e$, and electrical potential $\Phi$.
-Expressions for the solution of the respective diffusion coefficients $D$, $\kappa _{p}$, $\kappa _{T_i}$, $\kappa _{T_e}$, and $\kappa _{E}$, have been pursued using kinetic theory with concessions to a Maxwellian, and are listed in Refs.~\cite{kagan_thermo-diffusion_2014, simakov_plasma_2017}.
-Values for some of the coefficients are obtained in practice by numerical solution \cite{byvank_observation_2020}.
+The analytical expressions for the diffusion coefficients $D$, $\kappa _{p}$, $\kappa _{T_i}$, $\kappa _{T_e}$, and $\kappa _{E}$ can be found in the Supplemental Material.

 At the shock boundary, Eq.~(\ref{eq:flux}) predicts that all the diffusion flux terms for the lighter ion species point from the post-shock region to the pre-shock region except the relatively small electron thermo-diffusion flux, resulting in a net flux pointing in the same direction.
 Therefore, to satisfy the condition $\sum_{\alpha }\textbf{i}_{\alpha }=0$, the diffusion flux for the heavier ion species has to point in the opposite direction in the center-of-mass frame, causing the ion species to separate in the plasma shock \cite{byvank_observation_2020}.